liangyinglly/FM-presto-project/README.md

-# CMU 17-614 Formal Methods – Final Project: Presto Ride-Sharing App
+# Presto Ride-Sharing App

-This repository contains our team’s deliverables for the **Formal Methods Final Project**.
+This repository contains our team’s deliverables for the **CMU 17-614 Formal Methods Final Project**.
 We modeled *Presto*, a ride-sharing application similar to Uber/Lyft, using Alloy and FSP to analyze its correctness and reliability.

 ---